DAISYCHEBET/Hybrid-Movie-Recommender-TF-IDF-XGBoost-/README.md

+🎬 Hybrid Movie Recommendation System (FastAPI + XGBoost + TF-IDF)

 This project is a Hybrid Movie Recommender that combines content-based filtering using TF-IDF Vectorization with a machine learning classifier (XGBoost) to provide personalized movie suggestions.
-The dataset used for training was scraped from the OMDb API, containing key movie attributes such as title, genre, plot, director, actors, and IMDb ratings.
+The dataset used for training was scraped from the OMDb API, containing key attributes such as title, genre, plot, director, actors, and IMDb ratings.

-The goal of the project is to leverage both the semantic similarity of movie descriptions (via TF-IDF) and predictive modeling (via XGBoost) to recommend movies that closely align with user preferences.
+The goal of this project is to leverage both the semantic similarity of movie descriptions (via TF-IDF) and predictive modeling (via XGBoost) to recommend movies that closely align with user preferences.
+It also includes a FastAPI-powered backend to serve recommendations through a RESTful API.

 📖 Project Description

 Movie recommendation systems are widely used by streaming platforms to enhance user experience.
-Traditional recommendation systems are either:
+Traditional systems are typically:

-Content-based: Recommend movies similar to what a user has already liked, based on metadata (plot, genre, etc.)
+Content-based: Recommend movies similar to those a user has already liked, based on metadata (plot, genre, etc.).

-Collaborative filtering: Recommend movies based on patterns of user behavior and preferences.
+Collaborative filtering: Recommend movies based on user behavior and preference patterns.

 This project introduces a hybrid approach:

 Scraping Movie Data